Diamond interchange: Tight diamond

 A tight diamond interchange (TDI), also known as a compressed diamond interchange or a tight urban diamond interchange (TUDI), is sometimes used in areas where there is insufficient right-of-way for a standard diamond interchange.
 The pair of intersections where the ramps meet the minor road are closely spaced.
 This spacing forces the turn lanes for each direction to run beside each other, causing the minor road to be wider than it would be if it were a standard diamond.
 Caltrans classifies this type as Type L-1.

 Single-point urban

 A single-point urban interchange (SPUI) is built with a large over- or clear underpass providing space for a single traffic signal controlled intersection with the ramps and the cross street.
 Caltrans classifies this type as Type L-13.
+One example is on the A12 Westlink in Belfast, Northern Ireland.

 Contraflow left

-A contraflow left interchange (CFL) is a modified TUDI, once installed at Lyons Road underneath Florida State Road 869, switching the left turn lanes on the cross street each other and bringing the long left turn phases from the single-point urban interchange to the tight urban diamond interchange at 26.301177°N 80.186479°W.
+A contraflow left interchange (CFL) is a modified TUDI, once installed at Lyons Road underneath Florida State Road 869, switching the left turn lanes on the cross street with each other and bringing the long left turn phases from the single-point urban interchange to the tight urban diamond interchange at 26.301177°N 80.186479°W.